Overview of accommodation establishments and guest nights.

 The city's accommodation sector was severely impacted by the 2010/2011 Canterbury Earthquake Sequence.

 Many accommodation establishments were unavailable due to being temporarily or permanently damaged.
 Most central city establishments were inaccessible for many months after February 2011 as they were located within the cordoned area of the central city.

 Airbnb accommodation is growing rapidly in Christchurch.
-In June 2018 there were 2331 active Airbnb listings for rooms and entire homes/apartments, which has since increased to 2500 in October 2018.
+This peaked at almost 3100 active Airbnb listings for rooms and entire homes/apartments in January 2019.
 Further information.

 From the late 1990s to the mid-2000s, the number of guest nights at commercial accommodation providers in Christchurch increased annually.
 The number fluctuated between 2005 and 2010, in part due to the Global Financial Crisis (GFC).

 Immediately after the the 2010/2011 Canterbury Earthquake Sequence, the total number of visitors staying in commercial accommodation establishments dropped by 38%.

 Guest nights have gradually increased and in 2019 reached 3.15 million, a 3% increase from the previous year.
 The number of guest nights in 2019 equated to 94% of pre-quake numbers.

 The number of guest nights from international guests more than halved between 2010 and 2012 (falling from 1.75 million to just over 800,000).
 Encouragingly, the number of international guest nights in the city has increased annually since 2012, and in 2019 international guests made up 48% of total guest nights.